opral/monorepo/inlang/source-code/ide-extension/README.md

 "sherlock.extract.autoHumanId.enabled": false
 ```

+> [!NOTE]
+> Tip: It's best practice to use random names for your messages.
+Read this [guide](https://inlang.com/documentation/concept/message#idhuman-readable) for more information.

 #### Troubleshooting

 If you are having trouble with the **loading icon** not disappearing, this is a known issue & we are working with Visual Studio Code to fix it.
 In the meantime, you can right-click the Inlang icon to hide it: